cpsc481-HCI/Stage-one/README.md

 # Stage-one
-Stage one
-Put your expectation and divide your work tasks on the readme file Our expections are:
+Our expections are:
 1. Let other know if you cannot come to tutorial
 2. Complete all materials by internal deadlines